 The St Agnes Curriculum

 ‘Knowledge builds on knowledge: the more you know, the more you are able to learn’ (Hirsch, 1988) At St Agnes CE Primary School we provide an engaging and inspiring curriculum that promotes our core value of ‘love to learn’.

-Our excellent relationship with the community and understanding the context, our curriculum aims to equip our pupils in acquiring the cultural capital needed to flourish in education and beyond.
+Our strong relationship with the community and understanding the context, our curriculum aims to equip our pupils in acquiring the cultural capital needed to flourish in education and beyond.
 We aim to achieve this through a knowledge based and skills led approach, rich in language and vocabulary, supported through enriching experiences which allows all of our children to ‘learn do well’.

 Pupils will leave St Agnes well prepared for the next stage of their education – enabling them to grow into active, responsible members of society ‘living well together’, in modern Britain.

 At St Agnes, our rich and creative curriculum starts with our children.
 We intend to prepare them for life by developing within them values of peace, curiosity, determination, responsibility, flexibility of thought and respect for the opinions and beliefs of others.

 Our curriculum will inspire, enthuse and educate our children so they build knowledge and skills, rich in language, to help them prepare for life in modern Britain and beyond.

 Teachers have high aspirations for all children to achieve, regardless of differences in ability, social background, culture, race, gender or disability and this is reflected in creative and engaging learning experiences.
 To reflect the context of our pupils, the content of our curriculum has language at the heart of it, based around key texts, as identified by Pie Corbett.
 This encourages our pupils to follow their interests and to enthuse and inspire them to be inquisitive learners with real life skills that enable them to move into the world with a passion for life-long learning.